-Is it permissible for a women to travel without a mahram to study at university?
+Is it permissible for a woman to travel without a mahram to study at university?

 In the Holy Quran Allah Tala has said that women should stay in their homes: